moryba/Women-in-Computer-Programming/README.md

 # License

-Must give credit to Stack Overflow for the data.
 You can find the Licensing for the data and other descriptive information at the following link available [here](https://insights.stackoverflow.com/survey).